trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 >
 > For example, for the input `[1, 2, 3, 10]`, you should return `7`.

 **My thoughts:** The idea of solving this problem comes from mathematical induction.
 As the number list is sorted in ascending order, we take element from list one by one.
-Can consider with the help of the such element, we can we push the max possible sum. eg, Let's walk through `[1, 2, 3, 10]`
+Can consider with the help of the such element, how does it help to push the max possible sum? eg, Let's walk through `[1, 2, 3, 10]`

 - `n = 0`. our goal is to check if there is any subset added up to `1`.
 That's easy, check `nums[0]` to see if it equals `1`.
 - `n = 1`.
 Now we move to next element say `2`.
 Currently we can from `1`.
 Now with the help of `2`, additionally we can form `2` and `2 + 1`.
 It seems we can form all number from 1 to 3.